bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 The goal of the h2 project was to reduce [page load times by 50%](https://developers.google.com/web/fundamentals/performance/http2/).

 This changes the advice on some of the above improvements.
 Loading many files can be faster than one large big file.
-When enabling h2 it's important to test the changes you make.
+When enabling h2 it’s important to test the changes you make.

 #### What

-To check if the site is using HTTP/2 we can look in the network tab and add the "Protocol" column.
+To check if the site is using HTTP/2 we can look in the network tab and add the “Protocol” column.

-This will show "h2" if we have HTTP/2 enabled on the server.
+This will show “h2” if we have HTTP/2 enabled on the server.

 #### How